How to remove 'n' from a string in Python

 print(result)--OUTPUT--pieapple ad craberry

-You can easily adapt this logic to filter out \n characters instead.
+You can apply this exact logic to filter out newline characters by checking if char != '\n'.

 Using list comprehension